The Office of Fair Trading’s role is to ensure businesses, including industries we licence, consistently comply with fair trading laws.

 Scheduled compliance checks

-The core of our compliance program consists of schedules operations, performed by inspectors.
+The core of our compliance program consists of scheduled operations , performed by inspectors.
 Our inspectors make announced or unannounced visits to traders to check they are complying with the law.

-Our inspectors can also do compliance checks that are not scheduled and may be in response to:
+Our inspectors can also do unscheduled compliance checks in response to:

 - a complaint from a consumer or trader